Debdut0122/histopathologic-cancer-detection/README.md

 # Histopathologic Cancer Detection

-This project is the course project of PRML 2022.
+This is the course project of PRML 2022.
 The contributors are:

 i) Debdut Saini (B20CS011)
-ii) Vedant A. Sontake (B20EE094) iii) Suborno Biswas (B20EE067)
+ii) Vedant A. Sontake (B20EE095) iii) Suborno Biswas (B20EE069)

 <h3>WorkFlow:</h3>